transmaxxing/transmaxxing.github.io/TERMS.md

 A helpful list of terms for navigating trans subculture, with credit to [TransgenderMap](https://www.transgendermap.com/resources/words/slang-slurs/) - see that site for a fuller list.
 Some terms are even more specific to online communities such as 4chan or Reddit.

-"AGP"/“autogynephilia” [jargon] (noun): a controversial "disease", best described as “a man’s paraphilic tendency to be sexually aroused by the thought or image of oneself as a woman.”
+"AGP"/“autogynephilia” [jargon] (noun): Sexual arousal by the thought or image of oneself as a woman. a controversial "disease", described by pseudoscientific research by Blanchard as “a man’s paraphilic tendency to be sexually aroused by the thought or image of oneself as a woman.”
 Considered by some to be a motivation for transition in some trans women, especially later-transitioning women.
 Sometimes abbreviated AGP.
 Adjectival autogynephilic.
 Please see [“Autogynephilia”: A disputed diagnosis](https://www.transgendermap.com/politics/sexology/autogynephilia/) for details on the controversy.

 "blanchardian" (noun):
-“blanchtard” [slur] (noun): someone who agrees with Ray Blanchard on transgender issues, especially his views on paraphilia.
+“blanchtard” [slur] (noun): believer in debunked pseudoscience in the form of the blanchard typology of MtF transsexualism.
+Someone who agrees with Ray Blanchard on transgender issues, especially his views on paraphilia.
 Portmanteau of Blanchard + retard.

+{: .highlight }
+> Blanchard's studies and topology has been [refuted many times](BLANCHARD).
+Categorization of transwomen in this way creates harmful divides.
+All reasons to transition are valid.

 boy mode [slang] (noun or verb): presenting in a “masculine” gender role: “I worked in boy mode while I finished my electrolysis.”
 As a verb, usually styled boymode: “He’s been boymoding everywhere but work.”